Kindred Creatures

 To be effective, and especially to avoid frustrating, or unintentionally punishing your learner, dog guardians should learn from a trainer who has been educated in the theory and methods of applied behaviour analysis and is qualified to practice.

-The science is much deeper than meets the eye; ABA is complex and rich with nuances that guardians don't need to understand in order to be effective with their own dogs, but are essential for the trainers of guardians know.
-The theory of positive reinforcement (R+) training is a study for trainers teaching others, and geeks.
-At Kindred Creatures, pet guardians learn some basic theory disguised as “guidelines for effective training”.
+The science is much deeper than meets the eye; ABA is complex and rich with nuances that guardians don't need to understand in order to be effective with their own dogs, but are essential for the trainers of guardians to know.
+The theory of positive reinforcement (R+) training is a study for professionals teaching others, and for behaviour geeks.
+At Kindred Creatures, pet guardians learn basic ABA theory disguised as “guidelines for effective training”.

 The first learning is play.
 The best learning is play.